wildfly-clustering/wildfly-clustering-tomcat/README.md

 ## Building

-This repository currently depends on a pre-release version of WildFly, including 2 additional modules that have not yet been released, and thus must first be built.
+This repository currently depends on a pre-release version of WildFly, plus 2 additional pre-release modules, all of which must first be built.

 1. Build WildFly master